AndyTWF/afv-euroscope-bridge/README.md

 ## Sending Test Messages

-When the plugin is compiled in debug mode, test messages may be sent using EuroScopes inbuilt command functionality.
+When the plugin is compiled in debug mode, test messages may be sent using EuroScope's inbuilt command functionality.
 The command is of the following format:

 ```